 Google Photos Backup

-If their AI robot determines that any of these services might lead to the closure of your entire Google account, you could lose all your photos and videos tomorrow.
+If their AI determines that any of your activity is suspicious, it might lead to the closure of your entire Google account.
+That would mean you could lose all your photos and videos on a whim.

-I love Google Photos.
-It’s probably the best mobile app for viewing and searching photos and videos today.
-You can also easily share photos and videos to your friends.
+Don’t get me wrong, I love Google Photos.
+It’s probably the best mobile app for viewing and searching your photos and videos today.
+Favorite feature is how easy it is to share photos and videos to your friends.
 Their editing tools are also great and very user-friendly.
 However, the risk of losing all your cherished memories because a random bot decided so isn’t something I like to think about, and you neither.
 Backing up Google Photos data isn’t quite straightforward, which is why I’ve created this guide to help :)

 0. Prepare your albums